 The ancient city of Pompeii, Italy, known as the lost city is an extraordinary place to visit.
 Work to expose and preserve Pompeii is still ongoing today.
 Roughly one-third of the ancient city of Pompeii, Italy is still buried.
 It is believed that it is more important to restore what has already been revealed leaving the remaining area surrounded by the volcanic ash in order to preserve it for generations to come.

 Pompeii, an ancient Roman city, was said to be one of the wealthiest parts of Italy.
 In 79 AD it was completely engulfed by the eruption of Mt.
 Vesuvius.
 The eruption spewed rocks and ash into the air burying Pompeii in 30 feet of ash and killing 20,000 people.
 Because of the way Pompeii was buried in ash its existence was lost to history until the 18th century.
 The city is now an excavation site where everything from plates, tables, paintings and people were preserved by the eruption.
+The archaeological areas of Pompei are on the UNESCO World Heritage List.

 The Temple of Apollo, dedicated to the Greek and Roman god Apollo, was Pompeii’s most important religious building.
 The temple’s alter and a number of columns remain standing today due to restoration efforts.
 I found it extremely eerie standing here with Mt.
 Vesuvius visible in the background.
 How terrifying it must have been for the people of Pompeii, Italy when the volcano erupted burying them and their entire city.